Going Down

 Action Step: Consider your plight in running from the Lord.
 The Hound of Heaven will not just give you up.
 He seeks relationship with you relentlessly.
 Don’t disobey God or give up on Him.

-Heavenly Father, forgive me for running from you.
+Heavenly Father, forgive me for running from You.
 There’s nowhere I can go where Your presence has not found me.
 Help me do Your will and give me the compassion You have for the people around me.

 Leave a Reply